 Please let your technologist know if you feel very uncomfortable or have pain.
 Also discuss any breast symptoms and previous breast surgeries (if any) before the compression begins.
 This discussion should include disclosure of biopsies, lumpectomies, mastectomies and implants.
 Scheduling your appointment when your breasts are not tender or swollen allows for the most comfortable mammogram possible.
 Refrain from a mammogram the week before your period when breasts are most sensitive.

 Some additional procedures may be performed to diagnose or analyze images.

-To schedule a mammogram, or any of the other services offered at the Seton Breast Care Center, please call 512-324-1025.
+Phone: To schedule a mammogram, or any of the other services offered at the Seton Breast Care Center, by phone, please call 512-324-1025.